reviewdog/reviewdog/proto/rdp/README.md

 ## Wire formats of Reviewdog Diagnostic Protocol.

-RDP uses [Protocol Buffer](https://developers.google.com/protocol-buffers) to define the message structure, but recommended wire format is JSON considering it's widely used and easy to support both from diagnostic tools and development tools.
+RDP uses [Protocol Buffer](https://developers.google.com/protocol-buffers) to define the message structure, but the recommended wire format is JSON considering it's widely used and easy to support both from diagnostic tools and development tools.